syncfusion-content/blazor-docs/blazor/rating/tooltip.md

 ## Tooltip customization

-The Rating Tooltip can be customized by using the CssClass property, which accepts custom CSS class names that defines the specific user-defined styles and themes to be applied on the Tooltip element.
+You can customize the appearance of the tooltips using the `CssClass` property of the Blazor Rating component to specify custom CSS class names that define user-defined styles and themes to be applied to the tooltip element.

-N> You can also explore more about [Tooltip Customization](https://blazor.syncfusion.com/documentation/tooltip/style) that shows how to customize styles and appearance of tooltip.
+N> You can find more information about customizing the appearance of the tooltip in the [Tooltip Customization](https://blazor.syncfusion.com/documentation/tooltip/style) documentation.

-Below example demonstrates the tooltip customization of Rating.

 ```cshtml